IlyasI/MSP430-lamp/README.md

 # MSP430-lamp
-Program to demonstrate a 'bedside lamp' implementation with the MSP430
+Program to demonstrate a  unique 'lamp' implementation with the MSP430